diab-ma/linkedlens/README.md

 **Do I need to keep developer mode on?**

-No. You only need it to install the thing.
+No, only needed to install the extenion.
 Turn it off whenever you want after that.

 **Can I use a different AI model?**

 With OpenRouter you can.
-Otherwise you get what the provider offers.

 ---